 Furthermore, consuming beans could help get high doses of niacin.
 In fact, green peas and lentils are the 2 richest beans in niacin.

-Other common vegan foods with niacin
+Other common vegan foods high in niacin

 Mushrooms are also excellent sources of niacin.
 Portabella mushrooms have 6.26 mg, while maitake mushrooms have 6.58 mg of niacin per 100g, respectively.
 Additionally, dried shiitake mushrooms contain 14.1 mg of niacin per 100g!

 Moreover, whole grains help us meet our daily needs.
 For instance, whole wheat bread (4.4 mg per 100g), brown rice (2.5 mg), and pasta are excellent sources of niacin.
 Just a slice of whole wheat bread provides 10% of the DV.

 Avocado and potatoes are also common vegan foods high in niacin.

 For instance, half of a California avocado provides 8% and a banana provides 5% of the DV, respectively.